 Studio can be overwhelming for new users.
-This topic provides you information you need to know when you're first starting out with Studio.
+This page provides you with the information you need to know when you're first starting out with Studio.

 Scripting with Studio